 AV node ablation

-AV (atrioventricular) node ablation is a treatment for an abnormally fast and disorganized heartbeat called atrial fibrillation.
-It uses heat (radiofrequency) energy to destroy a small amount of tissue between the upper and lower chambers of your heart (AV node).
+AV (atrioventricular) node ablation is a treatment for an irregularly fast and disorganized heartbeat called atrial fibrillation.
+It uses heat (radiofrequency) energy to destroy a small amount of tissue between the upper and lower chambers of the heart (AV node).